 All-wheel-drive, or AWD, systems have what’s an open differential or a limited-slip differential, which allows all four wheels to be engaged when necessary.
 Often controlled by a computer, AWD systems can deliver varying levels of power to both axles, and many new AWD systems have different modes to provide extra traction on specific road types.
 These systems remove the necessity for driver input, doing the work for you.
 If you live in an area with inclement weather or regularly find yourself in the mountains for snowsports, all-wheel-drive cars may be your best bet.

-Both 4WD and AWD see poorer fuel economy than FWD, as they are delivering power to two axles instead of four.
+Both 4WD and AWD see poorer fuel economy than FWD, as they are delivering power to two axles instead of one.

 We‘re here to help